ecmwf-ifs/field_api/Readme.md

 field:
 * ``FORCE_DEVICE_FRESH`` - should be called if the device data is up to date.
 * ``FORCE_HOST_FRESH`` - should be called if the host data is up date.

-If the device and host data agrees both methods above should be called (the order of the calls doesn't matter) before returning to using the default API.

 #### Asynchronous data transfers